 Photo etching is the most cost-effective, precise, and fastest solution for designing components out of metal.
 There are many advantages of photo etching over the traditional types of metal fabrication, such as punching and stamping.
 Read on to find out more.

-Photo etching is based on digital tooling ability, which brings us to its first benefit.
+According to the CTN News, Photo etching is based on digital tooling ability, which brings us to its first benefit.
 The dimensions of a design can be created using CAD software then plotted onto a mylar film.
 That allows the technician to develop a repeating pattern onto a photo tool to reduce the number of parts per sheet, thus reducing the overall designing time.
 Digital tooling also allows photo tooling to be produced in two hours or less.
 Post-plating, forming, and the production of custom parts are accomplished faster in as little as one day.

 High precision machining